 As any parent with a hyperactive child knows, a child who suffers from this condition can be quite a handful.
 It might not be so bad if these children were simply lively, but they are easily distracted, unable to concentrate, have a tendency to act impulsively and become aggressive without apparent reason.
 Parents may hesitate to take their hyperactive child anywhere, and teachers constantly struggle to get the child to concentrate.
 Such children are routinely given drugs such as methylphenidate, which can have serious long-term effects, including a drugged, docile state, appetite and weight loss, insomnia and an irregular heartbeat.

 Natural treatments for hyperactivity are much more popular in Europe than they are in North America.
 The Germans have treated hyperactive children with valerian since the 1970's.
-In one German study, more than 100 hyperactive children experienced improved learning skills, muscle cooordination and reaction time after only a few weeks of taking valerian.
+In one German study, more than 100 hyperactive children experienced improved learning skills, muscle coordination and reaction time after only a few weeks of taking valerian.
 They were also less anxious, less aggressive, less restless and less fearful.
 Even more amazing, over 25 percent of these children recovered completely.
-Because alerain has an upleasant taste, you shold administer valerian-based formulas in tincture form.
-Another European remedy for hyperactivity is catnip, which contains compouns similar to those in valerian.
+Because Valerian has an unpleasant taste, you should administer valerian-based formulas in tincture form.
+Another European remedy for hyperactivity is catnip, which contains compounds similar to those in valerian.
 Linden flower tea is a traditional afternoon drink given to French country children to settle them down.
-Linden is not widely available as a tincture, but is sold in antural food stores as a French or Englis herb tea.
+Linden is not widely available as a tincture, but is sold in natural food stores as a French or English herb tea.

 1/2 teaspoon each tinctures of catnip leaves, & passionflower leaves

 1/4 teaspoon each tinctures of peppermint leaves & linden flowers.

 For a 50 pound child give half a dropperful several times a day.